Reactive extrusion process to obtain a multifunctional fiber-rich ingredient from coffee hull

 ALVIRA, P.; TOMÁS-PEJÓ, E.; BALLESTEROS, M.; NEGRO, M. J. Pretreatment technologies for an efficient bioethanol production process based on enzymatic hydrolysis: a review.
 Bioresource Technology, v.
 101, n.
 13, p.
 4851-4861, 2010.
 DOI: https://doi.org/10.1016/j.biortech.2009.11.093.

 AOAC – ASSOCIATION OF OFFICIAL ANALYTICAL CHEMISTS.
 Official methods of analysis.
 19. ed.
-Washington: AOAC International, 2012.
+Washington, DC: AOAC International, 2012.

 ARYA, S. S.; VENKATRAM, R.; MORE, P. R.; VIJAYAN, P. The wastes of coffee bean processing for utilization in food: a review.
 Journal of Food Science and Technology, v.
 59, n.
 2, p.
 429-444, 2022.
 DOI: https://doi.org/10.1007/s13197-021-05032-5.